Overview

 add_filter( 'facetwp_indexer_query_args', function( $args ) { $args['post_status'] = [ 'publish', 'inherit' ]; return $args; });

-Note that indexing attachments is not enough to display attachments in your post listing.
-See this article for more info about filtering and displaying attachments, media and PDFs.
+Note that indexing attachments (or other post statuses) is not enough to display them in your post listing.
+See this tutorial for more info about filtering and displaying attachments, and/or draft, pending, or private posts.

 If you are using SearchWP, see our SearchWP page for additional options to search within attachments/PDFs.